 - A. The Program Director and additional faculty at his or her discretion will review all applicants and select a list of potential candidates.
-This list of potential candidates will then be reviewed with the Department Chairman to finalize a list of candidates to invite for an interview. - B. The DOU will conduct four days of interviews with up to 10 candidates per day.
-A waiting list of candidates will be kept on file to replace any cancellations.
-At the completion of each interview day the entire group of interviewing faculty will gather to discuss and rank the candidates for that given day. - C. At the completion of Interview Day #4, all of the candidates will be organized into a final rank list to be submitted to the AUA Match. - D. The faculty will interview in pairs such that six-eight faculty will conduct three-four separate interviews for each candidate.
+This list of potential candidates will then be reviewed with the Department Chairman to finalize a list of candidates to invite for an interview. - B. The Department of Urology will strictly adhere to the Society of Academic Urologists/American Urological Association (SAU-AUA) Match Timeline (synchronized interview process) and Policy (https://sauweb.org/match-program.aspx) and interviews will be virtual or in-person based on SAU-AUA policy/recommendations. - C. The DOU will conduct four days of interviews with up to 10-15 candidates per day.
+At the completion of each interview day the entire group of interviewing faculty will gather to discuss and rank the candidates for that given day. - D. At the completion of Interview Day #4, all of the candidates will be organized into a final rank list to be submitted to the SAU-AUA Match. - E. The faculty will interview in pairs such that six-ten faculty will conduct four-six separate interviews for each candidate.
 Any faculty participating in interviews must be present for all interview days to ensure a fair judgment of all candidates.
-A resident pair will also interview the applicants. - E. Some residents on the University rotation will be excused from clinical duties to allow sufficient time to meet with all of the applicants.
-Residents on outside rotations will be asked to participate in the interview days as much as their schedule allows. - F. There will be a reception each evening after the interviews as an informal gathering of the faculty, candidates and residents to allow further interaction and questions.
+A resident pair will also interview the applicants. - F. During in-person interviews, some residents on the University rotation will be excused from clinical duties to allow sufficient time to meet with all of the applicants.
+Residents on outside rotations will be asked to participate in the interview days as much as their schedule allows.

+G. There will be a reception (virtual or in-person) each evening after the interviews as an informal gathering of the faculty, candidates and residents to allow further interaction and questions.

-V. Appointment
+IV.
+Appointment

-- A. Residents who successfully match must have completed and passed USMLE Step I prior to starting the program. - B. Matched applicants to the program are screened by the UW Health Office of Graduate Medical Education to ensure all UW Health/UWHC eligibility requirements are met. - C. Official appointment letters are issued by the UW Health Graduate Medical Education Administration after all of the above requirements have been met. - D. DOU residents are employees of UW Health and UWHC (University of Wisconsin Hospitals & Clinics) and subject to all policies and regulations governing residents in compliance with standards set by the UW Health GME Administration, DIO and Graduate Medical Education Committee.
+- A. Residents who successfully match must have completed and passed USMLE Steps 1 and 2 or COMLEX levels 1 and 2 prior to starting the program. - B. Matched applicants to the program are screened by the UW Health Office of Graduate Medical Education to ensure all UW Health/UWHC eligibility requirements are met. - C. Official appointment letters are issued by the UW Health Graduate Medical Education Administration after all of the above requirements have been met (generally in April). - D. DOU residents are employees of UW Health and UWHC (University of Wisconsin Hospitals & Clinics) and subject to all policies and regulations governing residents in compliance with standards set by the UW Health GME Administration, DIO and Graduate Medical Education Committee.

-VI.
-Specialty board requirements
+V. Specialty board requirements